MacsiDigital/laravel-zoom/README.md

 - 1.0 - deprecated - was a quick build for a client project, not recommended you use this version.

-- 2.0 - Laravel 5.5 - 5.8 - bug fixes only, if there are any issues then create a pull request.
-There only as 5.5 is a LTS version of Laravel.
-To keep it 5.5 we use casts from Laravel 5.5, 5.8 had some updates but they wont be available. **Laravel 5.5 support is until August 30th, 2020, at which point we will drop support for this version**
+- 2.0 - Laravel 5.5 - 5.8 - deprecated, no longer maintained

 - 3.0 - Laravel 6.0 - Maintained, feel free to create pull requests.
 This is open source which is a 2 way street.

-- 4.0 - Laravel 7.0 - Maintained, feel free to create pull requests.
+- 4.0 - Laravel 7.0 - 8.0 - Maintained, feel free to create pull requests.
 This is open source which is a 2 way street.

 ### Configuration file